Glossary

 Encinasola: local, Spanish civil war, Nationalist, 1937.

-Encomendes postais: (Port.) parcel post for Portuguese language
+Encomendes postais: (Port.) parcel post for Portuguese language countries.

 Encomienda: (Sp.) parcel post.